danteWei/CSCI-3120/CSCI 3120 A1/README.md

 then if I want to find the pid for my program, I'll type in `ps ax | grep ./A1Exec` **on another console window**.

+If you worry that the data will be lost when the alarm interrupt interrupts the program while you are typing in a process, don't worry about it. all what you typed will still be read into the program even when an alarm interrupt is triggered in the process.

 Return Codes:
 --------
 There are some functions that return integers as their return codes, if the